-This traditional Warm German Potato Salad Recipe is made with tender potatoes, crispy bacon, cooked onions, and tangy mustard vinaigrette.
-Just as comforting as creamy, mayo-based versions, everyone will love this delicious German Potato Salad at your next picnic, potluck, family bbq!
+This traditional German Potato Salad Recipe is a hot potato salad made with tender creamy potatoes, crispy bacon, and sauteed onions in a delicious tangy mustard vinaigrette.
+The ultimate side dish, enjoy this warm German potato salad recipe at your next picnic, potluck, or family bbq!

 What is German Potato Salad

-It is widely believed that the potato salad originated in Germany and later spread throughout Europe and the European colonies.
-Unlike the creamy, mayo-based potato salad we are familiar with here in the US, the German potato salad (at least this version of it) is made by combining boiled potatoes with bacon and bacon grease, onions, a zesty vinaigrette.
+It is widely believed that German potato salad originated in Germany and later spread throughout Europe and the European colonies.
+Unlike the creamy, mayo-based potato salad we are familiar with here in the US, this German potato salad (or kartoffelsalat in German) is made by combining boiled potatoes with bacon and bacon grease, onions, and a zesty vinaigrette.
 Most often served warm, enjoy this humble potato recipe as a side dish with your favorite chicken, pork chops, or steak, or share it with friends at your next picnic or potluck.

 Ingredients in Hot German Potato Salad